 China Eastern A330-300s have had a recent makeover.
 The makeover was recent enough that SeatGuru and China Eastern’s website still display the old A330-300 layout which was a 2-2-2 arrangement.
 Now they are state-of-the-art 1-2-1.

 On the flight from Beijing to Shanghai, I was in seat 2D.
 I moved to the other side of the cabin on the flight from Shanghai to Bangkok.
-Both are single seats by the window.
+Both are window single seats.
 There is a big difference.

 Although there is something to be said for having the console on the right side for right-handed passengers, having the console by the aisle is usually preferable.
 That not only enhances privacy, it facilitates seeing out of the window.